lavantien/dotfiles/README.md

-# A robust Dotfiles - Scientific, Optimized, and Minimal
+# A robust Dotfiles - Battery Included

 Quality Assurance by myself: **99%**